Avuidrauxs/bc-19-Maintenance-Tracker/README.md

 npm install
 ```

-And finally you run `NPM SCRIPT` to start the server on port `2009`
+And finally you run `NPM START` to start the server on port `2009`

 ```
-npm script
+npm start
 ```

 Open your browser and type in the address bar `localhost:2009`